 When you use either of these methods, IBM Director Console prompts you to run the operation immediately or to create a scheduled job for the operation.
-For information about the Scheduler, see the IBM Director 4.20 Systems Management Guide.
+For information about the Scheduler, see the IBM Director 5.1 Systems Management Guide.
 Alternatively, you can use the Scheduler to create scheduled jobs for these power operations.
-For more information, see "Scheduler tasks for use with VMM objects" on page 10.